Monday, June 10, 2013

-How many women reach menopause each day?
+How many women reach menopause

-As a sensual researcher I often search out simple ways to answer questions about menopause that I can easily pass on to others.
 Recently I was wondering - What is the rate of growth for women in menopause in our population?
 How many women reach menopause in the United States each day?
 How about in the world?
-Yup, that's my tech-geek side coming out again chewing on numbers for fun.
-Basically I wanted to know how many of us are there?
-I ran across this infographic that put a few things in perspective.

 Information About Menopause